tezedge/tezedge-docs/contents/tezedge/architecture.md

 **Fault tolerance**

 A fault-tolerant system behaves in a reasonable manner in the presence of errors.
 The advantage of a fault-tolerant system is that the service will continue to be provided even when it runs into a problem.

-TezEdge must be a fault-tolerant system because, as a node shell, it provides an essential service to users with a stake in the Tezos blockchain.

-Since there are significant finances at stake, security is paramount to our interests.
-We primarily seek to minimize the software’s vulnerability, specifically, to prevent malicious parties from exploiting errors to hack the system, e.g. validate false transactions.

-As the TezEdge node provides an essential service to users with a stake in the Tezos blockchain, our secondary objective is to maintain the service and continue providing it even if the node runs into problems.
-However, the provision of service should never be prioritized over the node’s security.

 Fault-tolerance is achieved by establishing a hierarchy of tasks: